-In 2017, Home County Music & Art Festival celebrates 44 years of being London’s premier summer festival.
-That’s 44 years of music, art and food, in downtown London’s beautiful Victoria Park.
-This ‘admission by donation’ event features Canada’s best roots, traditional and indie folk/pop acts.
+In 2022, Home County Music & Art Festival will celebrate being London’s premier summer festival with our 47th annual festival.
+The first Home County took place in 1974, so we're approaching 50 years of music, art and food in downtown London’s beautiful Victoria Park.
+This "admission by donation" event features Canada’s best roots, traditional and indie folk/pop acts.

 The festival site is wheelchair accessible and close to Richmond Row shopping and downtown hotels.